-Our Geography focus is looking at where people live, including different types of settlement and land use (linked to our Egyptians topic again).
+Our Geography focus is looking at where people live with a focus on Scandinavia and where the Saxons came from.
 We will be using atlases/Google Maps to help us.

 D + T

 Children have been continuing to learn about coding and programming.
 Alongside this, we will be continuing to learn about researching information safely.
-We will also be thinking about our typing on the computer and starting to learn to touch type.
+We will be developing questionnaires, completing research and looking at geometric artists.

 This will be with Mrs Wilson who is a music specialist.

-In the first part of term, we will be looking at dance and gymnastics.
-In the second half term, we will be looking at football and dance.
+In the first part of term, we will be looking athletics and striking and fielding (Dartmoor 3-ball).
+In the second half term, we will be looking at swimming and tennis.